Delhi Public School, R. K. Puram

 Delhi Public School, R. K. Puram (often referred to as DPS R. K. Puram or RKP) is a co-educational day and private boarding school educating pupils from 6th to 12th grade, located in R. K. Puram in the South Delhi district of Delhi, India.
 It was founded in 1972 and was the second Delhi Public School to be established after Delhi Public School, Mathura Road.

-The school often features at the top of various rankings for academic excellence.
-DPS R. K. Puram is affiliated to the Central Board of Secondary Education (CBSE) it is recognized by the Department of Education, Government of NCT Delhi, and the Ministry of HRD, Government of India.
+D.P.S.
+R. K. Puram is affiliated to the Central Board of Secondary Education (CBSE) and also offers the IB Diploma Program.
+It is recognised by the Department of Education, Government of Delhi, and the Ministry of HRD, Government of India.
 It is also a member of the Indian Public Schools' Conference (IPSC) and the National Progressive Schools' Conference (NPSC).

-History

-Since its founding, DPS R.K.
-Puram has maintained its standing as one of the most exclusive selective schools in India.
-In 2014, for example, 2,800 applications were received for 140 Nursery school spots this year, yielding an admissions rate of only 5 percent, which–as The New York Times noted–rivals that of top universities in the United States.

 Campus

 The school is a day and boarding school with 9,500 students on its rolls.
-It is situated in the heart of the South Delhi's urban area and has a campus of over 12 acres, along with a separate sports campus spread over 6 acres.
+It is situated in the South Delhi disctrict's urban area and has a campus of over 12 acres, along with a separate sports campus spread over 6 acres.

 Hostel accommodation is also provided to more than 400 boarders from across the country.
 The hostel facility is separate for boys and girls.